Marswap/flashbots-demo/README.md

-A MEV Bot(flashbots) written in FunC targeting TON blockchain Smart Contract Structure:
+This is the template of a MEV Bot smart contract aka flashbot written in FunC to deploy on TON blockchain:

 // Define the structure of the MEV bot contract struct MEVBot {